-Midterm 1 will be on Wednesday, September 27th.
+Midterm 1 will be on Wednesday, September $25^{th}$ .
 The exam will be closed-book and closed-notes, but you will be allowed one cheat-sheet (front and back).

 Disclaimer: These are practice problems.
 They do not necessarily reflect the actual length, difficulty, or coverage for the exam.
-You should also be sure to look over your homework problems as well as the inclass practice problems.
+You should also be sure to look over your homework problems as well as the in-class practice problems.

-1. You should expect one problem in which you will be asked to work an example of one of the algorithms we have presented in class on a short example.
+Problem 0.
+You should expect one problem in which you will be asked to work an example of one of the algorithms we have presented in class on a short example.

-2. Short answer questions.
+Problem 1.
+Short answer questions

-- a.
-Consider the code $a = \langle 0 \rangle$ , $b = \langle 01 \rangle$ , $c = \langle 11 \rangle$ , $d = \langle 101 \rangle$ .
-Is this a prefix code?
-Explain. - b.
-As a function of n, give the (tight) asymptotic running time of the following three nested loops using Θ-notation.
-Briefly justify your answer.
+- (a) Consider the code $a = \langle 0 \rangle, b = \langle 01 \rangle, c = \langle 11 \rangle, d = \langle 101 \rangle$ . - (i) Is this a prefix code?
+Explain. - (ii) Could this code be generated by Huffman's algorithm?
+Explain. - (b) As a function of n, what is the asymptotic running time of the following function?
+(Express your running time using $\Theta$ notation.)